 As there is no Japanese legislation governing securitisation in general, there is no body with specific responsibility for the regulation of securitisation.
 Nevertheless, as securitisation typically involves securities and financial transactions, the Financial Services Agency of Japan (FSA) fulfils an important role in the context of securitisation regulation in general.
-Under the Securitisation Act, it is the Prime Minister who is primarily in charge of administrating a regulation framework for TMKs.
-However, this authority is delegated to the Commissioner of the FSA who, in turn, has delegated this authority to the director-generals of the local finance bureaus.
+Under the Securitisation Act, it is the prime minister who is primarily in charge of administrating a regulation framework for TMKs.
+However, this authority is delegated to the commissioner of the FSA who, in turn, has delegated this authority to the director generals of the local finance bureaus.

-5 Must originators or issuers be licensed?
+5 Must originators, servicers or issuers be licensed?

 Even though many originators of securitisation transactions are licensed under regulations governing their specific businesses, to which the underlying assets relate (for example, an operator of a banking business is required to obtain a licence under the Banking Act (Law No. 59, 1981)), there is no licensing requirement specifically applicable to originators or issuers to conduct securitisation transactions in general.
-However, TMKs and trustees of TMSs are subject to a registration requirement under the Securitisation Act (see question 17).
+However, TMKs and trustees of TMSs are subject to a registration requirement under the Securitisation Act (see question 19).
+In general, servicers also are not subject to a licensing requirement.
+However, to engage in certain collection activities as a 'special servicer' will require a licence under the Servicer Act (see question 13).